 National Brothers And Sisters Day

 National Brothers and Sisters Day is a holiday that’s observed annually in the United States on May 2nd.
-It’s a day that celebrates the special bond that exists between siblings and it gives brothers and sisters an opportunity to celebrate their relationship.
-It’s a holiday that shouldn’t be confused with other holidays that also celebrate siblings, however.
+It celebrates the special bond between siblings and gives brothers and sisters an opportunity to celebrate their relationship.
+This holiday should not be confused with other holidays that also celebrate siblings.

 Sibling Day falls on April 10th every year, and Brothers and Sisters Day is celebrated in France, Portugal, and Spain on May 31st.
-As can be clearly seen, this has caused quite a bit of confusion with many online calendars and with people attempting to observe these holidays.
+This has caused quite a bit of confusion with many online calendars and with people attempting to observe these holidays.

-This holiday, like all the sibling-based holidays, can be traced back to the 1990s.
-This is when Claudia Evart was looking for a way to honor the memory of her brother and sister, both of whom had died at early ages.
-She established the Siblings Day Foundation in 1997 and achieved non-profit status for the organization two years later.
+This holiday, like all sibling-based holidays, can be traced back to the 1990s.
+Claudia Evart established the Siblings Day Foundation in 1997 to honor the memory of her brother and sister, both of whom had died at early ages.
+The organization achieved non-profit status two years later.

-Representative for New York’s 14th congressional district, Carolyn Maloney.
-It would also be introduced in 2001, 2005, and then eventually in 2008.
-In 2014, Siblings Day was launched in Europe by the European Large Families Confederation (ELFAC) to celebrate sibling bonds.
-This holiday would be placed on May 31st.
+The foundation lobbied for the introduction of an official holiday to celebrate the bond between brothers and sisters.
+The first time Siblings Day was introduced into the public record was on April 10th, 1997, by U.S. Representative for New York’s 14th congressional district, Carolyn Maloney.
+It was also introduced in 2001, 2005, and eventually in 2008.
+In 2014, Siblings Day was launched in Europe by the European Large Families Confederation (ELFAC) and set for May 31st.

-Eventually, someone inspired by this holiday would create National Brothers and Sisters Day and place it on May 2nd.
-Unfortunately, at this time, we’re unsure of who that person was, why they placed it on this date, or when they invented the holiday.
-All that we know is that it was created sometime after 2011, but that’s all we know about it right now.
+Eventually, someone inspired by this holiday created National Brothers and Sisters Day and placed it on May 2nd.
+Unfortunately, we are unsure of who that person was, why they chose this date, or when they invented the holiday.
+All we know is that it was created sometime after 2011.

 Some Quick Facts About Siblings

-• By the time kids are 11 years old, they’ve spent roughly a third of their time with siblings, on average.
+• By the time children are 11 years old, they’ve spent roughly a third of their time with siblings, on average.

-• Studies show that siblings have a profound effect on each other’s personalities growing up.
+• Studies show that siblings have a profound effect on each other’s personalities while growing up.

-• Younger siblings tend to be less risk-averse and extroverted than older siblings.
+• Younger siblings tend to be less risk-averse and more extroverted than older siblings.

 • Younger siblings tend to have fewer allergies.